Vidyut Mohan: Early life and education

 Vidyut Mohan was born and raised in New Delhi, where pollution severely affects the air quality, especially during the agricultural burn season.
 He attended Sardar Patel Vidyalaya, focusing from an early age on STEM subjects.

 He went on to study at RV College of Engineering, completing a thesis project in response to the water crisis among India's farmers.
 The project was a software platform that generated estimates of water needs to optimize use of solar pump systems.
 He graduated with a degree in mechanical engineering in 2012.

-Mohan studied for a masters degree in Sustainable Energy Technology and Sustainable Entrepreneurship from the Technical University of Delft.
+Mohan studied for a master's degree in Sustainable Energy Technology and Sustainable Entrepreneurship from the Technical University of Delft.
 In 2014, while a student at Delft, he began exploring alternative methods for disposing of agricultural waste, or biomass, on the belief that a reduction in agricultural burning in India could be one way to meet the urgent need for better air quality.
 He graduated in 2015 with honors.

 Career

-After receiving his masters degree, Vidyut Mohan worked for Simpa Networks on the development of affordable home solar power systems intended for use in rural areas.
+After receiving his master's degree, Vidyut Mohan worked for Simpa Networks on the development of affordable home solar power systems intended for use in rural areas.
 He was a senior user experience researcher with Simpa for two years before moving on to Berkeley Lab, where he worked as a bio-energy consultant.
 Mohan also consulted on bio-energy with MIT's Abdul Latif Jameel Water and Food Systems Lab.

 In 2016 he ran a biofuel pilot project based on his graduate research in Uttarakhand, processing pine needle waste into marketable charcoal.
 The positive and community-wide effects of the processing quickly became clear: not only was fire risk reduced by the clearing of dry needles from forest floor, but local restaurants were able to make use of the resulting biofuel product.